Quantitative Leveraged ETF Strategy

 Long-run S&P 500 returns sit somewhere in the 7 to 10 per cent range depending on the period measured, averaging around 10 per cent in nominal terms over the past century.
 That average is made up of decades that look very different from each other, including the 1929-32 crash, the 1968-82 stagflation decade, the 2000-02 dot-com bust and the 2008 global financial crisis.

-The 2016 to 2026 window has not looked like those decades.
-It has instead been one of the strongest ten-year stretches the benchmark has ever had, with a 14.9 per cent annualised return driven by uninterrupted tech-led leadership, fast recoveries from the 2020 COVID shock and the 2022 inflation shock, and an artificial-intelligence-driven capex cycle from 2023 onward.
+The May 2017 to April 2026 window has not looked like those decades.
+It has instead been one of the strongest stretches the benchmark has ever had, with a 14.8 per cent annualised return driven by uninterrupted tech-led leadership, fast recoveries from the 2020 COVID shock and the 2022 inflation shock, and an artificial-intelligence-driven capex cycle from 2023 onward.
 The benchmark is running well above its long-run average and sets a high bar.

 No guarantee is made about future performance.
 The point is that the strategy has beaten a very hot benchmark.
 A cooler benchmark is historically where this type of system has had its best relative years.